Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

 \begin{prop}[Constructing PRs] Let $M $ be a complete hyperbolic $3$-manifold with no cusps that has a degenerate end $\CE $.
 Then there is a (closed) neighborhood of $\CE $ that is a product region homeomorphic to $\Sigma \times [0,\infty)$, for some closed surface $\Sigma$. \end{prop}

-Conversely, note that if a product region $U$ in a hyperbolic manifold $M$ is homeomorphic to $\Sigma \times [0,\infty)$, then $U$ is a neighborhood of a degenerate end, basically by definition of `degenerate', c.f.\ \cite{Matsuzakihyperbolic}.
+Conversely, note that if a product region $U$ in a hyperbolic manifold $M$ is homeomorphic to $\Sigma \times [0,\infty)$, then $U$ is a neighborhood of a degenerate end, by definition of `degenerate', see \S \ref{sec:ends}.

-\begin{proof} Canary's Filling Theorem \cite {Canarycovering} implies that there is a pair of neighborhoods $U \subset U' $ of $\CE $, both homeomorphic to $\Sigma \times (0,\infty) $, such that every point of $U $ lies in the image of a NAT simplicial ruled surface $\Sigma \to U'$ that is a homotopy equivalence.
+\begin{proof} Canary's Filling Theorem \cite {Canarycovering} (or, see Theorem \ref{filling theorem}) implies that there is a pair of neighborhoods $U \subset U' $ of $\CE $, both homeomorphic to $\Sigma \times (0,\infty) $, such that every point of $U $ lies in the image of a NAT simplicial ruled surface $\Sigma \to U'$ that is a homotopy equivalence.